-OTTAWA, June 24, 2014 /CNW/ - Christine Collins, National President of the Union of Canadian Transportation Employees, was pleased to hear the government's announcement yesterday to increase the operating hours along both the Rideau Canal and Trent Severn Waterway for the 2014 canal season.
+OTTAWA, Oct.
+19, 2012 /CNW/ - Christine Collins, National President of the Union of Canadian Transportation Employees, was pleased to hear the government's announcement last night to keep the 2013 canal season the same.

 The Union of Canadian Transportation Employees, a component of the Public Service Alliance of Canada, represents the unionized canal workers at Parks Canada.